honganh1206/honganh1206/README.md

 # About me

 - 👋 Hi, I’m @honganh1206
-- 👀 I’m interested in Web Developing!
+- 👀 I’m interested in Web Developing and Machine Learning.
-- 🌱 I’m currently learning Python, C++ and JS (probably) in the near future.
+- 🌱 I’m currently learning Python, while C++ and JS are probably for in the near future.
 - 💞️ Hope we can collaborate on learning programming!
 - 📫 How to reach me:
      (Email) phamhonganh12062000@gmail.com